 Cardinal Adrian signed the real cédula, or royal document, on June 4, 1521.
 It declared that the entire coast of what we now call the Gulf of Mexico had been discovered and that it consisted of three provinces: Florida, discovered by Juan Ponce de León; the territories which the document credits Diego Velázquez for discovering; and the new province discovered by Garay.
 The name of the latter was decreed to be Amichel.
-The decree did not describe the boundaries of the provinces, but gave royal inspector Cristóbal de Tápia the job of determining the boundaries between the three provinces.
+The decree did not describe the boundaries of the three provinces, but gave the job of determining them to the royal inspector, Cristóbal de Tápia.

 Tápia clearly had a conflict of interest in first being given the authority to take over the government of New Spain and then being given the power to draw the boundary between New Spain and Amichel.
 One can only assume that Fonseca and Velázquez intended for Tápia to hand the government of New Spain to Velázquez once he had removed Cortés, or perhaps to remain in power in Mexico with the title of deputy governor.
 He could then set a provincial boundary between New Spain and Amichel that favored Velázquez.
 Thus, it appears that Garay was being used as a pawn in the Cortés-Velázquez feud.